-Bullet Proof Surf Alloy
+Barrel Point Surf Alloy

-It's a hefty paddle, so it isn't the best choice if you're paddling for longer distances.
+This paddle is weighty, so it isn't the best choice if you're paddling for longer distances.
 Although heavier than the lightest models in our test, this product is built to withstand more wear than paddles built entirely from carbon.
 If you want a functional, highly affordable paddle that will last, this is a great choice.

 Why You Should Trust Us

-Our Expert Panel of reviewers consists of Review Editors Shey Kiester, Megan Ferney, and Marissa Fox.
+Our expert panel of testers consists of Review Editors Shey Kiester, Megan Ferney, and Marissa Fox.
 Shey has tested over 50 paddleboards for OutdoorGearLab and holds a degree in creative writing and English rhetoric from the University of Alaska.
 Additionally, she is an accomplished alpine climber and has written for Alpinist, American Alpine Journal, and Backpacker, among others.
 Megan grew up paddling the waters of Lake Coeur d'Alene and is a rock climber, equestrian, backpacker, and outdoor educator.
 She holds a Bachelor's degree in education and a Master's in Organizational Leadership.
 Marissa has spent most of her life excelling at board sports on the water (liquid or frozen), whether it is paddleboarding, surfing, or snowboarding.
 She is not only an avid stand-up paddleboarder but is also a PADI Master Scuba Diver Trainer and a former professional snowboarder.